RetroDECK/ES-DE/USERGUIDE.md

 **Hide metadata fields**

 This option will hide most metadata fields in the gamelist view.
-The intention is to be able to hide the fields for situations such as general folders (Multi-disk, Cartridges etc.) and configuration files and similar (e.g. SETUP.EXE or INSTALL.BAT for DOS games).
+The intention is to be able to hide the fields for situations such as general folders (Multi-disk, Cartridges etc.) and for setup programs and similar (e.g. SETUP.EXE or INSTALL.BAT for DOS games).
 It could also be used on the game files for multi-disk games where perhaps only the .m3u playlist should have any metadata values.
 The only fields shown with this option enabled are the game name and description.
 Using the description it's possible to write some comments regarding the file or folder, should you want to.
-It's still possible to display game images and videos with this setting enabled.
+It's also possible to display game images and videos with this setting enabled.

 **Launch command** _(files only)_

-Here you can override the launch command for the game, for example to use a different emulator than the default for the game system.
+Here you can override the launch command for the game, for example to use a different emulator than the default one for the game system.
 Very useful for MAME/arcade games.

 **Play count** _(files only)_

-A statistics counter that counts how many times you're played the game.
+A statistics counter that tracks how many times you have played the game.
 You normally don't need to touch this, but if you want to, the possibility is there.

 ### Buttons